cubbK/epub_to_easy_swedish_converter/readme.md

-# Epub to Lätt Svenska Converter
+# Epub to Lätt Svenska Converter :turtle: :books:

 Convert your books to easy swedish with the help of LLMs